shaunymca/ephemeraltoeternal/README.md

 npm install

 # add a dotenv file
-You'll need to add a `.env` file to root folder?
-Include the connection details like below:
+You'll need to add a `.env` file to root folder.
+Include the Postgres settings as below:
 `DATABASE_URL=<your database uri>`
 `PGSSLMODE=require`